Election-Tech-Initiative/electionguard-python/docs/3_Cast_and_Spoil.md

 ## Encrypted Tally

-Once all of the ballots are marked as cast or spoiled, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected in the election.
+Once all of the ballots are marked as _cast_ or _spoiled_, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected in the election.

 > This process is completed only for cast ballot.